 Mona is committed to transdisciplinary and collaborative modes of scholarship, as her work has thrived in collaborative spaces such as ACM SIGGRAPH, Digital Societies and Social Technologies (DSST) Institute, and the HASTAC (Humanities, Arts, Science, and Technology Advanced Collaboratory) Scholars program, an online scholarly community funded by the MacArthur Foundation.
 In 2016, she will be serving as the ACM SIGGRAPH Conference Chair, undertaking an engaged service role in the strategic planning, leading, and managing of the world’s largest, most influential annual conference on the theory and practice of computer graphics and interactive techniques.

-Aside from research, she is a creative practitioner who has exhibited work in numerous exhibitions, both in gallery and online settings.
+Aside from research, Moana is a creative practitioner who has exhibited work in numerous exhibitions, both in gallery and online settings.
 She employs video editing, remapping and spatial techniques (through the use of multiple projections) to address theoretical concerns that arise from her research inquiries.
 In her more recent work, she appropriates socially engaged networked photographs and examines both the aesthetics and the dialogue generated by online activists through these images.
-Mona’s work is represented by the Liliana Bloch Gallery in Dallas.
-She currently serves on the Board of Directors for Video Association of Dallas and has managed, programmed, curated, and juried for several film festivals and exhibition, art exhibitions, and lecture series.
+She has served on the Board of Directors for Video Association of Dallas and has managed, programmed, curated, and juried for several film festivals and exhibition, art exhibitions, and lecture series.

 photo: Alisa Levy